DEIM-Management-System/Manual/forPresenter_en.md

 1. **By 10 minutes before the starting time**, the meeting room for each session becomes ready to enter.
 2. Access to [DEIM 2022 program](https://cms.dbsj.org/deim2022/program/) until 10 minutes before the starting time, click "発表会場" button  to enter the [Webex](https://mediafiles.webex.com/ja/downloads.html) meeting room for your presentation.
     * When you firstly use Webex, the input of your name is required.
 Input your name as **"A21-1:name_affiliation"** to show that you are a presenter.
-    * To change the name after once inputted it, you need to sign-out from Webex.
+    * To change the name after once inputted it, you need to leave from a Webex meeting.
+See the bottom Tips section for further details.
     * o	It’s a good idea to have a practice before the real presentation.
     	* The Webex meeting rooms for practice are available during 9:00am - 5:00pm on Feb.
 24th and 25th.
 You can find "口頭発表練習" sessions (X1, Y1, X2, Y2) on [DEIM 2022 program](https://cms.dbsj.org/deim2022/program/).
 Click the "会場" button to enter.
     * When we have some technical issues of the Webex meeting room, we show an emergency announcement at the top of [DEIM portal](https://cms.dbsj.org/deim2022/program/).
 There is a chance that we use a backup meeting room when the original meeting room has a trouble.
 In that case, the URL of the meeting room can be changed.